mwtaylor/Cookbook/content/recipes/toasting-bread/index.md

               for the flour to hydrate.
 Set the mixer to medium speed and knead the dough for 1 minute.
       - name: Mix in Seeds
-        text: Shake the grains and seeds.
-Remove 1/4 cup of the biggest seeds and set aside.
-Mix the remaining 1/4 cup of the smallest seeds into the dough.
+        text: Mix the grain and seed blend into the dough.
         ingredients:
           - grain_seed_blend
   - section_name: Rise